lukaszkups/lukaszkups.net/contents/notes--list/list/2020-12-31-summary-of-the-year-2020.md

 Due to lack of time (or bad time management 🙄) I've ran only couple times during this year (and I think it was LITERALLY a couple (2!) times 😓).

-Despite the fact of spending many days on research & prototyping Lem desktop app, I haven't reached the point I've wanted to (MVP at least 💔)
+Despite the fact of spending many days on research & prototyping Lem desktop app, I haven't reached the point I've imagined to (MVP at least 💔)

 ## Plans for the 2021